laravel-ja/ja-docs-11.x/original-en/configuration.md

 To make this a cinch, Laravel utilizes the [DotEnv](https://github.com/vlucas/phpdotenv) PHP library.
 In a fresh Laravel installation, the root directory of your application will contain a `.env.example` file that defines many common environment variables.
 During the Laravel installation process, this file will automatically be copied to `.env`.

 Laravel's default `.env` file contains some common configuration values that may differ based on whether your application is running locally or on a production web server.
-These values are then retrieved from various Laravel configuration files within the `config` directory using Laravel's `env` function.
+These values are then read by the configuration files within the `config` directory using Laravel's `env` function.

-If you are developing with a team, you may wish to continue including a `.env.example` file with your application.
+If you are developing with a team, you may wish to continue including and updating the `.env.example` file with your application.
 By putting placeholder values in the example configuration file, other developers on your team can clearly see which environment variables are needed to run your application.

 > [!NOTE]
 > Any variable in your `.env` file can be overridden by external environment variables such as server-level or system-level environment variables.

 <a name="environment-file-security"></a>